Emma Bunton: Philanthropy

 In 1999, 2001 and 2003 she was one of the donors of the charity campaign Nordoff-Robbins, focused in therapy for children with psychological, physical or developmental disabilities.
-In April 1999 she helped launch the National Society for the Prevention of Cruelty to Children's anti-child abuse campaign with Tony Blair and Prince Andrew.
+In April 1999 she helped launch the National Society for the Prevention of Cruelty to Children's anti-child abuse campaign with Tony Blair and the then Prince Andrew.
 She also starred in a government safety campaign to warn drinkers of the dangers of handling fireworks, recording commercials to air on television.
 In 2000 Bunton supported the charity campaign Children Nationwide, which raised money to finance the research into childhood diseases.
 In 2001 she donated £500,000 to performing arts and music charities funds.
 In 2006 she was ambassador of BBC's Children in Need and released the charity single "Downtown", donating the money for the campaign.
 In 2010 she supported the World Children's Champions.
 In 2011, Bunton was ambassador of Heart's Have a Heart campaign to help homeless people.

 In 2013, she supported the UNICEF's campaign Every Parent's Dream, which raised money for vaccine against maternal and newborn tetanus (MNT).
 In 2014 she became an ambassador of UNICEF and travelled to Africa to assist in humanitarian work to eradicate the MNT.
 In April 2015, Bunton teamed up with Specsavers in Bishop's Stortford to launch a contest, where each entry would generate £1 for anti-bullying charity Kidscape to help vulnerable children.

 Personal life

 In 1997, Bunton dated British singer Lee Brennan.
 In the same year, she was briefly linked to American actor Leonardo DiCaprio.
 In 1998, she began dating British singer Jade Jones, from the group Damage, but they split for the first time in May 1999.
 From September 1999 to September 2000, Bunton was in a relationship with the England footballer Rio Ferdinand, who was introduced by her friends David Beckham and Victoria Beckham.
-In November 2000, she returned to Jones, but they split for the second time in March 2002, when Bunton decided to work again with Simon Fuller; Jones was against this decision.
+From November 2000 to March 2002, she was again in a relationship with Jones.
 In 2003, she was briefly linked to American singer Justin Timberlake.